neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 the initial (tenant creation) call cplane doesn't know it.
-However, setting start_lsn on safekeepers during creation is a good thing -- it provides a guarantee that walproposer can always find a common point in WAL histories of safekeeper and its own, and so absense of it would be a clear sign of corruption.
+However, setting start_lsn on safekeepers during creation is a good thing -- it provides a guarantee that walproposer can always find a common point in WAL histories of safekeeper and its own, and so absence of it would be a clear sign of corruption.
 The following sequence works:
 1) Create timeline (or observe that it exists) on pageserver, figuring out last_record_lsn in response.